 The state of Illinois does not permit the use of a side-by-side vehicle.
 You may only drive such a vehicle while crossing a street.
 Make sure that you

-- cross at an intersection only, in case you are crossing a divided highway.
+- Cross at an intersection only if you are crossing a divided highway.

 Indiana